-A message to students from JC faculty

-General education facilitates the development of an informed and educated person who recognizes and respects the diversity of communities, thinks critically and is proficient at fundamental skills.
+A message to students from Jackson College faculty General education facilitates the development of an informed and educated person who recognizes and respects the diversity of communities, thinks critically, and is proficient at fundamental skills.
 General education engages students in active learning by providing opportunities to observe, analyze and evaluate, and to apply these skills critically to problems.
 General education fosters the development of responsible, ethical human beings dedicated to improving their own lives and the lives of others through work, family life, social and political action, cultural awareness and service to others.

-Because JC's vision includes a variety of educational, cultural and economic goals, the general education requirements involve both traditional intellectual pursuits and practical skill development.
+Because Jackson College's vision includes a variety of educational, cultural and economic goals, the general education requirements involve both traditional intellectual pursuits and practical skill development.
 As the general education requirements are designed to ensure breadth and depth of knowledge, they are met through carefully designed programs of study.
-Programs of study help students meet these goals by addressing each of the skill areas identified in the Associate Degree Outcomes (ADO).
-Each of JC's courses are reviewed and assessment is required to be considered for ADO standards.
+Programs of study help students meet these goals by addressing each of the skill areas identified in the General Education Outcomes (GEO).
+Each of Jackson College's courses are reviewed and assessment is required to be considered for GEO standards.
 No course substitutions will be allowed unless considered a higher level of an approved course.
-These are skills that the JC Board of Trustees has determined students should develop or enhance while enrolled in the College.
+These are skills that the Jackson College Board of Trustees has determined students should develop or enhance while enrolled in the College.

-THE ASSOCIATE DEGREE OUTCOMES ARE:
+THE GENERAL EDUCATION OUTCOMES ARE:

 - 1. Write clearly, concisely and intelligibly. - 2.
 Speak clearly, concisely and intelligibly. - 3.
 Demonstrate computational skills and mathematical reasoning. - 4.
-Demonstrate scientific reasoning. - Understand human behavior and social systems, the principles which govern them, and their implications for the present and future. - 6.
+Demonstrate scientific reasoning. - 5.
+Understand human behavior and social systems, and the principles which govern them. - 6.
 Understand and appreciate aesthetic experience and artistic creativity. - 7.
-Think critically. - 8.
-Make responsible decisions in personal and professional contexts. - 9.
-Work productively with others, recognizing individual contributions to group success. - 10.
-Understand and respect the diversity and interdependence of peoples and cultures.
+Understand and respect the diversity and interdependence of the world's peoples and cultures.